 Dental implantation is a common method of tooth restoration.
 The installation of fixed prosthetics on implants allows the restoration of dental functionality and the improvement of smile aesthetics.
-However, in some cases, gum recession occurs – a reduction in the volume of soft tissues, which can cause psychological discomfort and even painful sensations.
+However, in some cases, gum recession may occur a reduction in the volume of soft tissues, which can cause psychological discomfort and even painful sensations.
 The opposite process is also possible – the overgrowth of gum tissue, when its amount becomes excessive.
-We will explain why this happens and how to solve the problem.
+Below, we will explain why this happens and how to solve the problem.

-What factors influence gum growth after dental implantation?
+What factors affect gum growth after dental implantation?

-- the doctor’s insufficient qualifications, failure to follow protocol, or lack of skills to prevent complications;
+- the doctor’s insufficient qualifications, non-compliance with protocols, or lack of skills to prevent complications;

-- low-quality implant – it may be defective or made from poor materials;
+- low-quality implant – it may be defective or made from substandard materials;

 - the patient's individual health condition;

-- improper or insufficient oral hygiene, neglecting to regularly brush teeth;
+- improper or insufficient oral hygiene, including reluctance to brush teeth regularly;

 - untreated gum diseases;